 Given that ESCB membership required monetary stability one may view the ESCB membership variable as potentially endogenous.
-To test whether our results are affected by the inclusion of this variable, we have re-run our regressions excluding the ESCB membership variable.
-Results (available upon request) indicate that the results hold also when not conditioning on being an ESCB member.
+To test whether our results are affected by the inclusion of this variable, we have both re-run our regressions excluding the ESCB membership variable and excluding the countries that were ESCB members.
+In both cases, the results indicate that relationship between trust and our dependent variable still holds.